linto-ai/linto-transcription/README.md

     "enableDiarization": false, #Enables speaker diarization
     "numberOfSpeaker": null, #If set, forces number of speaker "maxNumberOfSpeaker": null #If set and and numberOfSpeaker is not, limit the maximum number of speaker.
-  },
-  "subtitleConfig": {
-    "enableSubtitle": false, #If set, the transcription returns a subtitle file "subtitleFormat": "VTT", #Subtitle return format [VTT | SRT] "maxCharacterPerLine": 0 #Max number of character before starting a new line }
+  }
 }
 ```